tinylog-org/tinylog/tinylog/files/readme-jar.txt

 1) Add "tinylog.jar" to your classpath

-2) Optionally attach "tinylog-src.zip" for JavaDoc documentation and source code attachment
+2) Optionally attach "tinylog-src.zip" for Javadoc documentation and source code attachment

 3) Now you can test the logger by the following simple program: